 10 “Away, away!
 Flee from the land of the north—says Hashem—though I swept you [there] like the four winds of heaven—declares Hashem.”

-12 For thus said God of Hosts—He who sent me after glory—concerning the nations that have taken you as spoil: “Whoever touches you touches the pupil of his own eye.
+12 For thus said the lord of Hosts—He who sent me after glory—concerning the nations that have taken you as spoil: “Whoever touches you touches the pupil of his own eye.

-13 For I will lift My hand against them, and they shall be spoil for those they enslaved.”—Then you shall know that I was sent by God of Hosts.
+13 For I will lift My hand against them, and they shall be spoil for those they enslaved.”—Then you shall know that I was sent by the lord of Hosts.

 14 Shout for joy, Fair Tzion!
 For lo, I come; and I will dwell in your midst—declares Hashem.

 15 In that day many nations will attach themselves to Hashem and become His people, and He will dwell in your midst.
-Then you will know that I was sent to you by God of Hosts.
+Then you will know that I was sent to you by the lord of Hosts.

 16 Hashem will take Yehuda to Himself as His portion in the Holy Land, and He will choose Yerushalayim once more.